-The service fee serves among other things to cover the costs of (1) administration, (2) custody (which includes custody fees and bank charges), (3) depositary services, (4) Fund Agent, (5) auditors, tax advisors and legal advisors, (6) preparation and distribution of the documentation required for the Fund, (7) regulators and stock exchanges, (8) price publication, (9) meetings of Shareholders and (10) exercise of the voting rights in accordance with the voting policy.
-The service fee is VAT exempt if and insofar as Article 11, section 1, part i, 3° of the 1968 Dutch Turnover Act (Wet op de omzetbelasting) applies.
-If it turns out that services provided by the Manager to the Fund are not exempt from VAT due to changes in legislation and regulation or developments in jurisprudence, then the Manager may claim back the VAT still owed to it by the Fund.
+The service fee serves among other things to cover the costs of (1) administration, (2) custody (which includes custody fees and bank charges), (3) depositary services, (4) Fund Agent, (5) auditors, tax advisors and legal advisors, (6) preparation and distribution of the documentation required for the Fund, (7) regulators and/or stock exchanges, (8) price publications, (9) meetings of Shareholders and (10) exercise of the voting rights in accordance with the voting policy.
+The service fee is exempt from VAT.

-The Manager will bear the excess of any such expenses above the rate of the service fee.
-Conversely, the Manager will be entitled to retain any amount by which the rate of the service fee exceeds the actual expenses incurred by the Share Class.
+The Manager will bear the excess of any such expenses above the rate of the Service fee.
+Conversely, the Manager will be entitled to retain any amount by which the rate of the Service fee exceeds the actual expenses incurred by the Share Class.